rvncas/hello-github/README.md

-# hello-github
+# Hello GitHub

-My first GitHub Repo
+This is my first GitHub repository!
+I'm learning how to use GitHub step by step.